-Bipolar disorder is a complex mental health condition that deeply impacts mood, energy levels, behavior, and daily functioning.
-For individuals struggling with addiction, bipolar disorder can significantly complicate the path to recovery.
-If you or a loved one is seeking bipolar disorder treatment in Michigan, our integrated programs can help you move toward lasting stability and healing.
+Bipolar disorder is a complex mental health condition that affects mood, energy, behavior, and daily functioning.
+For individuals who also struggle with addiction, the condition can make recovery more difficult.
+If you or a loved one is seeking bipolar disorder treatment in Michigan, our integrated programs can support long-term stability and help you move toward healthier routines.

-When someone experiences both a substance use disorder (SUD) and a mental health condition like bipolar disorder at the same time, this is known as a co-occurring disorder or dual diagnosis.
-At Enlightened Recovery Michigan, we recognize the unique challenges that come with living with both conditions.
-Our clinical team provides compassionate, evidence-based care to address the full scope of a person’s needs.
+When someone experiences a substance use disorder (SUD) and a mental health condition at the same time, this is known as a co-occurring disorder or dual diagnosis.
+At Enlightened Recovery Michigan, we understand the challenges created by both conditions.
+Our clinical team provides compassionate, evidence-based care that supports each part of a person’s emotional and physical health.

 About Bipolar Disorder